jvgiordano/OSSMM-Version-1/docs/_pages/software.md

 </div>
 &nbsp;

-Exit the preferences window.
+Press "Ok" and exit the preferences window.

 ### Step 3.
-Go to 'Tools >> Board: "HelloWorld" >>  Board's Manager' to the ‘Boards Manager’.
+Go to 'Tools >> Board: >>  Board's Manager' and install Seeed nRF52 Board Manager.

-Type in the search bar at the top, ‘seeed nrf52’.
-Two board manager options should appear.
-Install the one that says “Seeed nRF52 Boards."
+First go to 'Tools >> Board: >>  Board's Manager' and click on Board's Manager.

 Note: Under Tools, "Board: " may be empty or contain other names.
 It does not matter.